stainwoortsel/kazoo/core/kazoo_fixturedb/doc/README.md

 When you're adding an attachment use `kz_fixturedb_util:get_att_path/3,4` to get the file path and save it there then use `kz_fixturedb_util:add_att_path_to_index/3,4` to add the attachment file name to the `attachment-index.csv` file.

 Putting an attachment is just returning the updated document JObj back.
 Deleting an attachment is returning tuple `{'ok', JObj}` whic JObj just have `id` and `rev`.
-Both put and delete will return error tuple if the JSON document file is not exists in database.
+Both put and delete will return error tuple if the JSON document file does not exists in database.

 For large attachments like voicemail or a fax, use the files from `core/kazoo_fixturedb/priv/media_files` (or if it does not exists add one).
 And then soft link it in the destination database.
 For example in Unix shell if you're already at `code/kazoo_fixturedb` directory: